mckennapsean/dissertation/content/06-worksheet.md

 In [@sec:framework], we described one such theoretical model of the design process with four actionable design activities: _understand_, _ideate_, _make_, and _deploy_.
-Each of these activities includes a goal, target artifact or outcomes, and a plethora of design methods to choose from, each of which was described in such a way to make the process model more actionable.
+Each activity includes a goal, target artifact or outcomes, and a plethora of design methods to choose from, each of which is described in such a way to make the process model more actionable.
 We found, however, that the theoretical framing of the model restricted and limited its use and actionability in the classroom or class project settings.
 To address